learn-co-curriculum/react-hooks-forms/README.md

 [try and submit the form data based on a defined action]: https://www.w3schools.com/html/html_forms.asp

-- `let formData = { firstName: this.state.firstName, lastName: this.state.lastName }`: Here, we are putting
-  together the current form data using the values stored in state.
+- `const formData = { firstName: firstName, lastName: lastName }`: Here, we are putting together the current form data using the values stored in state.

-- `this.sendFormDataSomewhere(formData)`: A form, when submitted should send the form data somewhere.
+- `props.sendFormDataSomewhere(formData)`: A form, when submitted should send the form data somewhere.
 As mentioned a moment ago, the traditional HTML way was to send data to a server or another page using the `action` attribute.
 In React, we handle requests with asynchronous JavaScript.
 We won't go into the details